posit-dev/bcorp-report/pbc-report.typ

 #col-2()[
 == Posit\'s B Lab Impact Assessment Results
 <posits-b-lab-impact-assessment-results>
 The BLab Impact Assessment is composed of questions in five Impact Areas: Governance, Workers, Community, Environment, and Customers.
 Posit\'s assessment results are available to the public \[here\].
 We completed our first Impact Assessment in 2019 with our initial B Lab certification, and earned an overall score of #strong[86.1.]
 We are proud to report that our latest score from our recertification process in 2023, is #strong[92.5];.
 To put this in context, the threshold for B Lab certification is a score of 80 or higher, and the median score for ordinary businesses who take the assessment is 50.9.

+#colbreak()
 Posit seeks to continually improve our internal governance, increase our workforce diversity and employee development efforts, expand our stewardship of the environment, deepen our engagement in our communities, and better serve our customers, so that our public benefit will continue to improve each year.

-#colbreak()
 In our initial assessment, we received high marks for incorporating as a benefit corporation; the health, wellness, safety, and financial security of our employees; and for educating and serving customers.
 We identified formal goal setting, career development, diversity, equity & inclusion, civic engagement & giving, and air & climate as areas for improvement.

 ]
-#banner()[
+#pagebreak()
 == Summary of Score Improvements Since 2019
 <summary-of-score-improvements-since-2019>
 The B Lab’s Impact assessment standards have evolved since 2019 \(we are now on version 6 of the assessment).
 New questions were added, and thresholds for performance were raised in other cases.
 Of the scored questions we responded to in our most recent assessment, 38 were unchanged from 2019, 71 were modified from 2019 wording, and 22 were brand new questions.
 On the questions that were unchanged or modified, we have gained points in the areas listed below.

-]
 #figure(
 align(center)[#table(
   columns: 3,